 Method #9 Using AJAX Submit Button

-You can you AJAX function of jQuery so that after submitting the form successfully, it doesn’t reload.
-For doing so, add the following function in your page’s code.
+You can use your AJAX function of jQuery so that after submitting the form successfully, it doesn’t reload.
+To do so, add the following function to your page’s code.

 $.ajax({